INSPIRE-MIF/gp-data-service-linking-simplification/proposals/JRC/Consolidated_proposal.md

 The proposed approach for data set metadata is aligned with the Discussion Paper.
 Data sets are documented in metadata as currently described in the Technical Guidance documents, with minor modifications for the provision of data-service linkage.
 In the metadata for each data set, resource locator elements are provided for at least one view and one download service (mandatory), pointing to an "INSPIRE Get Download/View Service Metadata" request.

+Therefore, this proposal will affect the Requirement 1.8 of current Metadata TG (v2.0), line:

+> The multiplicity of this element is 0..n.

+by changing the multiplicity to 2...n.

 #### Service metadata

 The proposed approach recommends to keep the service metadata as currently described in the Technical Guidance documents.
 This requirement is due to the need of the provision of conformity indicators as described in the [COMMISSION IMPLEMENTING DECISION (EU) 2019/1372](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2019.220.01.0001.01.ENG&toc=OJ:L:2019:220:FULL) as regards Monitoring and Reporting.